 The principal shall report to the chief school administrator if a preliminary determination is made under the board policy that the reported incident or complaint is a report outside the scope of the definition of harassment, intimidation, or bullying, and the chief school administrator may require the principal to conduct an investigation of the incident, if the chief school administrator determines that an investigation is necessary because the incident is within the scope of the definition of harassment, intimidation, or bullying.
-The chief school administrator shall notify the principal of this determination in writing.
+The chief school administrator in writing.